ChrisMcKenzie/dropship/README.md

 # Dropship

-Dropship is a simple tool for getting artifacts on a cdn installed on to a server automatically.
+Dropship is a simple tool for installing and updating artifacts from CDN.

 ## Features